centrahq/api-documentation/pages/04.guides/chapter.md

 ---
-title: Guides to building Centra store and integrating it with external services
+title: Guides to integrating your store with external services
 altTitle: Integration guides
 excerpt: Learn how to build on Centra backend and integrate it with external systems and services
 taxonomy: